nlnzcollservices/Files-downloading-tool/README.md

 # Downloading_tool
-The APP has GUI and downloading pdfs from text file to given folder
+The APP has GUI and downloading files to given folder

 Final version - 2 files: